I’ve found myself plagued by a new, not-so-great stress response over the past 6 months: I have trouble breathing.

 I’ve been blessed to have been introduced to some new ways to use breathing to transform anxiety over the past year, and I’m going to share them with you.

 These breathing techniques directly address an anxious state and they work.

-There is always something to learn about yourself in a yoga class.
-Even if the routine is somewhat similar to the last one, you still come out with a lesson about your body or mind.
+Breathing Technique Number Two – There is always something to learn about yourself in a yoga class.
+Even if the routine is somewhat similar to the last class you took, you still come out with a lesson about your body or mind.

-Ujjayi breathe was one such lesson.
+Ujjayi breathe was one such lesson for me.

 Pronounced Oo-jai, Ujjayi breathing is an ancient yogic technique associated with Hatha flow yoga.
 Praised for its ability to calm the mind and body and balance the respiratory system (to name a few), I can’t say enough good things about it: It works for anxiety, It’s free, It’s accessible any time of day, and it doesn’t require a prescription.

 The main take away for me when it comes to using breathing techniques for anxiety is that we have more power than we think we do.

-Then we imprint our souls with the belief that we are helpless when we turn to self-medicating with drugs and alcohol because the prescriptions don’t work.
-(In my case, the prescriptions I took contributed to my alcohol and drug abuse.)
+Pharmaceutical companies market to our fears, telling us they can fix us, and our Doctor’s affirm that falsity when they write us prescriptions.
+Then we imprint our spirits with the belief that we are helpless when we turn to self-medicating with drugs and alcohol, as I wrote about in this post because the prescriptions don’t work.

-I don’t want you to suffer the way I did or continue to suffer the way you already are.
+I don’t want you to suffer the way I did, or continue to suffer the way you already are.
 So please consider that the answer to the question, “How do I deal with my anxiety?” is within you, and has been all along.

 The answer, at least in part, resides in your breath, and the breathing techniques I’ve shared with you can help you find it.